Explore the Agenda

 1:40 pm Bridging Electrical & Mechanical Strategies to Control Rapid AI Load Swings in Modern Data Centers

-Vice President of Engineering, Menlo Equities
+Vice President - Engineering, Menlo Equities

 • Co-designing generator, UPS and cooling system responses to rapid AI-driven load changes so electrical and mechanical systems operate in sync rather than in silos